rsocket/rsocket/Protocol.md

 ### Error Frame

 Error frames are used for errors on individual requests/streams as well as connection errors and in response to SETUP frames.
-The latter is referred to as SETUP_ERRORs.
+The latter is referred to as a SETUP_ERROR.

 Frame Contents